Christians: Definition

 A wide range of beliefs and practices are found across the world among those who call themselves Christian.
 Denominations and sects disagree on a common definition of "Christianity".
 For example, Timothy Beal notes the disparity of beliefs among those who identify as Christians in the United States as follows:

 Although all of them have their historical roots in Christian theology and tradition, and although most would identify themselves as Christian, many would not identify others within the larger category as Christian.
 Most Baptists and fundamentalists (Christian Fundamentalism), for example, would not acknowledge Mormonism or Christian Science as Christian.
 In fact, the nearly 77 percent of Americans who self-identify as Christian are a diverse pluribus of Christianities that are far from any collective unity.

 Linda Woodhead attempts to provide a common belief thread for Christians by noting that "Whatever else they might disagree about, Christians are at least united in believing that Jesus has a unique significance."
 Michael Martin evaluated three historical Christian creeds (the Apostles' Creed, the Nicene Creed and the Athanasian Creed) to establish a set of basic Christian assumptions which include belief in theism, the historicity of Jesus, the Incarnation, salvation through faith in Jesus, and Jesus as an ethical role model.

-Hebrew terms
+Hebrew and Jewish terms

 Nazareth is described as the childhood home of Jesus.
-Many languages employ the word Nazarene as a general designation for those of Christian faith.
+Various languages employ the word Nazarene as a general designation for members of the Christian religion.